JoeMuldowney/Book-Smith-React-JSX-UI/README.md

 #  Virtual Library UI

 This React application allows users to navigate through a user-friendly interface seamlessly.
 It leverages React's built-in router for page transitions, the useEffect hook for data fetching on page load, and Axios for handling requests with or without parameters.
-Material-UI's Grid component is used to create a responsive and flexible layout, while custom CSS is integrated with JSX for enhanced styling.
+Boot Strap is used to create a responsive and flexible layout.

 ##  Table of Contents